patrickjohncyh/patrickjohncyh.github.io/_posts/2023-03-10-fashionclip.md

 ### [FashionCLIP](https://huggingface.co/patrickjohncyh/fashion-clip)
+Update: To date (Sep, 24) FashionCLIP has amassed more than 50M downloads on Hugging Face!

 `FashionCLIP` is a CLIP-like model develoepd to produce generalizable, multimodal product representations for the fahion domain.
 We achieve this by fine-tuning a pretrained CLIP model